Galactus9/004-RibbitMQ-RPC-Vue-Calculator/README.md

 ## How to install COsmos DB emulator

-1. Download the latest release: [On the repository page, click on the "Releases" tab.
-You'll find a list of available releases.
-Look for the latest release and click on it.](https://learn.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21)
+1. Download the latest release: [Here](https://learn.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21)

-Choose the appropriate installer: In the release page, you'll find different installers for different operating systems.
-Select the installer for your operating system (Windows, macOS, or Linux) and click on the download link.
+2. Run the installer: Once the download is com

-Run the installer: Once the download is com
+3. Start the Cosmos DB Emulator